 Yes!
 Beat the Odds scholars can attend any accredited 2 or 4-year college they choose.

-What exactly does “demonstrated financial need” mean?
+What exactly does “financial need” mean?
 Am I ineligible if my parents make a certain amount of money?

 Financial need is just one of many factors that our selection committee considers when choosing Beat the Odds scholars.
 And we know that paying for college is difficult even on a modest income.
 There is no “cutoff” for estimated household income that will make a student ineligible for the award.

 What does Stand for Children Leadership Center do?

 We believe that Oregon needs strong public schools to ensure all students – even the ones facing significant hardships – are well prepared to succeed in college or family wage jobs.
 The Beat the Odds scholarship is offered as part of Stand’s annual fall fundraiser, which helps us raise money to support the work we do to strengthen public schools and other essential children’s programs.
 Scholarships are underwritten by generous individual and business donors and foundations.

 I got a 3.0 in my most recent quarter, but I’m still working on bringing my cumulative GPA up.
 Can I still apply?